BaumSebastian/Obisidan-Templates/README.md

 3. Create a new note (`ctrl+n`)
 4. Press `ctrl+p` and search for `templates: insert template`
 5. Insert the template!
+Some templates (like [Daily Note template](##Daily)) require additional settings.
+This is indicated by a "Setup" section in the template.

 # Plugins
 There is a whole bunch of community plugins available.
 I highly recommend using them, as they will speed up your Obsidian-workflow.
 The plugins I use for these templates are: